 Step 1: Verify Name Availability

-Assumed Names must be unique from other business names being used in the state.
+Assumed Names must be unique from other business names used in the state.

-To make sure your name isn’t already taken, do a Michigan business entity search on the Michigan Department of Licensing and Regulatory Affairs website.
+To check and see that your name hasn’t already been taken, do a Michigan business entity search on the Michigan Department of Licensing and Regulatory Affairs website.

 Step 2: Fill out the Form